Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

   * Verbs which accept a tag path as an argument will now automatically strip `data\` and `tags\` prefixes, allowing you to use tab completion on the command line (Halo 3 backport).
   * Tool will no longer exception (but will log errors) when compiling a [gbxmodel][] where the [JMS][] has invalid node weights (two nodes where one has weight `1.0`).
 * Tool supports a `-pause` flag which keeps the process running after completion until the user presses <kbd>Enter</kbd>.
 This was meant for community-made launchers like [Osoyoos][].
+* Stability improvements:
+  * ogg/vorbis upgraded to to 1.3.5/1.3.7 which should improve [sound][] compilation stability.
+  * Fixes for various unsafe code: uninitialized variables, bad `printf` args, etc.

 ## Sapien
 ![.figure Pictured: kornman00 eliminating editing kit bugs, circa June 2021](kornman.jpg)